leovantoji/Machine-Learning-Engineer-Nanodegree/Term_2_Notes.md

     - `keras.optimizers.Adam(lr=0.001, beta_1=0.9, beta_2=0.999, epsilon=None, decay=0.0, amsgrad=False)`
   - RMSProp: (RMS stands for Root Mean Squared Error) decreases the learning rate by dividing it by an exponentially decaying average of squared gradients.
 Usually a good choice for Recurrent Neural Networks (RNN).
     - `keras.optimizers.RMSprop(lr=0.001, rho=0.9, epsilon=None, decay=0.0)`
+- By removing the final activation function, you can use Neural Network for Regression problems.